alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 even larger labelled datasets, then you'd hit a problem where you just need insane amounts of human supervision to push performance higher.

-Meanwhile, the reinforcement learning success stories did not need human labels.
+The reinforcement learning success stories did not need human labels.
 They could succeed with a reward function stating what success *looked like*, without needing to prescribe anything about how to get there.
 They were very cool, but as I worked with it more, I got the impression they were working less